 Several faculty members in the Department of Anthropology use GIS in their research.
 A recent interdisciplinary collaboration "Developing and Testing New Geospatial Approaches in Paleoanthropology" was funded by the National Science Foundation.
 Personnel include Robert Anemone, University of North Carolina Greensboro Department of Anthropology, and Charles Emerson, WMU Department of Geography.

-Civil construction and engineering
+Civil and construction engineering

-The Department of Civil Construction and Engineering teaches geomatics and has an active research program in traffic engineering.
+The Department of Civil and Construction Engineering teaches geomatics and has an active research program in traffic engineering.

 Earth science remote sensing